srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 Supported O-RUs
 ************************

-For more information on supported O-RUs, see :ref:`this section <supported_rus>` of the RU tutorial.
+For more information on supported O-RUs, see :ref:`this section <hw_integration>` of the RU tutorial.